jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

 The SRI provides a quantitative measure that assesses the relative severity of the combined impact of load, generation, and transmission loss on the BPS daily and offers a comprehensive picture of the performance of the BPS, allowing NERC to assess year-on-year reliability trends. <d-cite key="nerc2024sor"></d-cite>

+## Flexibility

+**_System flexibility_** <d-cite key="nerc2010flexible"></d-cite> is defined as the ability of supply-side and demand-side resources to respond to system changes and uncertainties.
+Flexibility also includes the ability to store energy for delivery in the future and the operational flexibility to schedule/dispatch resources in the most efficient manner.

+**_Flexibility reserves_** <d-cite key="nyiso2024power"></d-cite> are an emerging concept for addressing variability and uncertainty on longer timescales than operating reserves and regulation service.
+The Ancillary Services Market secures **flexibility services** from suppliers to maintain balance in response to changing conditions on the electrical grid.

 ## Resilience

 **_Resilience_** <d-cite key="nerc2018resilience"></d-cite> **_FERC_** proposed to define resilience as, the ability to withstand and reduce the magnitude and/or duration of disruptive events, which includes the capability to anticipate, absorb, adapt to, and/or rapidly recover from such an event.